sufst/documentation/docs/source/git/index.rst

 .. warning::

-   Before contributing to SUFST's repositories, all team members must read through our `Contributing <https://sufst-documentation.readthedocs.io/en/git-docs/git/guidelines.html>`_  guidelines.
+   Before contributing to SUFST's repositories, all team members must read through our :ref:`Contributing <guidelines>`  guidelines.

 Resources in this section: